 Photographer Tim Kemple doesn’t take vacations — he takes epic photography trips.
 During a recent visit to Mexico, he photographed some friends doing extreme whitewater kayaking, going to such lengths as dangling precariously from a zipline to capture a unique perspective.

-Tim Kemple used a Phase One 645DF+ with a IQ180 digital back and a 28mm lens at 1/1600th shutter to capture the following shots, not to mention a healthy dose courage and creativity.
+Tim Kemple used a Phase One 645DF+ with a IQ180 digital back and a 28mm lens at 1/1600 of a second shutter to capture the following shots, not to mention a healthy dose courage and creativity.

 “We were constantly battling the elements: bugs, rain, and slippery cliff edges.
-The most difficult part though was trying to be creative, and look at the angles with a fresh perspective… all while trying not to slip and fall, while its raining and you are getting eaten alive by bugs.
+The most difficult part though was trying to be creative, and look at the angles with a fresh perspective… all while trying not to slip and fall, while it’s raining and you’re getting eaten alive by bugs.
 Creativity under extreme circumstances I guess you’d call it.”

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: